 The Easy Way to Know Your 1982 Quarter Value

-Most 1982 quarters are worth face value, but mint state examples can fetch over $650.
-The challenge?
-Determining grade requires analyzing Washington’s cheekbone wear, eagle feather definition, and the unique luster of copper-nickel clad surfaces—details that vary dramatically between grade levels.
+Most 1982 quarters are worth face value, but mint state examples can fetch over $650 — and the finest-known sold for $10,200.
+The challenge is that determining grade requires analyzing Washington’s cheekbone wear, eagle feather definition, and the unique luster of copper-nickel clad surfaces, all details that vary dramatically between grade levels.

 Skip the complexity.
 Our CoinValueChecker App technology evaluates your coin instantly, identifying mint marks, assessing condition, and providing accurate market values.
 Just photograph your 1982 quarter and get professional-grade results in seconds.
 Download today!